savsmith/idb/TechnicalDocument.md

 Python Package Manager used to manage Python packages.
 ### SourceTree
 Github GUI by Atlassian used to track commits, file status, changes, etc.

+### SQLAlchemy
+SQLAlchemy is a python sql toolkit and object relational mapper.
+It was used in this project to create, insert, and query the database.
+### Sqlite3
+Sqlite3 is a sql database engine.
+We used this in order to host our database and then managed it with sqlalchemy.
 # Hosting

 Google App Engine is a web framework and cloud computing platform for developing and hosting web applications through Google-managed data centers.
 In order for our team to host a website on the Google App Engine, we had to create developer accounts through our gmail accounts.